 03 of 07

-Looking for a gluten-free first course recipe for your next dinner party, or a homey starter to family meals?
-Each ladle of this delicious gluten-free soup is filled with the warmth and green of summer.
+Looking for a gluten-free first-course recipe for your next dinner party, or a homey starter to family meals?
+Each ladle of this delicious gluten-free garlic scape soup is filled with the warmth and green of summer.
 Farm fresh garlic scapes are paired with plenty of green asparagus in this creamy, yet light, summertime soup recipe that has a hearty texture, thanks to grilled vegetables.
 Asparagus and garlic scapes are grilled with olive oil, salt, and pepper before blending with the soup base, to add a smoky, summer flavor to the finished soup.

 04 of 07